Learn how to interpret key terms and phrases used in the clinic certification process and the Section 223 demonstration program.

 This minimum set of outpatient services cannot be provided by a DCO.
 Therefore, the state must determine what minimum set of evidenced-based outpatient treatment practices all CCBHCs in the state will directly provide in their outpatient services.
 In addition, states have the flexibility to determine whether additional services beyond the minimum set should be offered.
 These may vary by CCBHC based on the needs of the consumers served.
 These additional evidence-based practices can either be provided directly by the CCBHC or by establishing a DCO arrangement.

-Rural and urban: Under the funding opportunity announcement (FOA), states determine the definitions of rural and urban.
+Rural and urban: Under the Notice of Funding Opportunity (NOFO), states determine the definitions of rural and urban.
 Each state was asked to describe how it would certify clinics in both rural and urban areas.
 Some states used various definitions to distinguish between the two.
 States may use any of the federal definitions to distinguish the two.
 For additional guidance, review information on defining rural from the Department of Agriculture’s National Agricultural Library.

 Satellite and other facilities: To provide clarity on the roles of various facilities in the demonstration program, SAMHSA and its federal partners have released definitions of satellite and other facilities – 2016 (PDF | 184 KB).